0x60df/loophole/README.md

 #### Editing keymap

-Old keymap can be edit afterwards by calling `loophole-edit`.
+Old keymap can be edited afterwards by calling `loophole-start-editing`.
-When you want to see which keymap you are editing, try `(loophole-mode-set-lighter-format 'tag)` in your init file.
-This setting show tag string of editing keymap after `loophole-mode-lighter-editing-sign`.
+Keymap which is been edited is displayed in mode line with `loophole-mode-lighter-editing-sign`.
-Details of mode line format is described below.
+Details of mode line format is described in customization section.

 #### Describe loophole-map